-The Animation Basics for Professional Development workshop is led by instructor Bryce Hallett.
+The Animation Basics for Skill Enhancement workshop is led by instructor Bryce Hallett.
 This workshop will introduce techniques for 2D hand-drawn animation that can later be applied to any animation medium down the road.
 This intuitive 2D animation course will begin with simple but important concepts like timing, spacing, squash and stretch, animating arcs, walk cycles along with insights into aspects of the Animation Industry of today.
 The course is focused on providing a quick introduction to the practical tools and techniques for personal use or for sharing this knowledge with others.

 This half day workshop is ideal for anyone who wants a quick introduction to animation, and the ability to pass these skills onto others.
 Open to all with an interest in learning these skills in a half day course as well as teachers, parents, camp counsellors, and those looking to share these skills with others.